KhronosGroup/KTX-Software/pkgdoc/pages.md

 libKTX is the work of Mark Callow based on work by Georg Kolling and Jacob Ström with contributions borrowed from Troy Hanson, Johannes van Waveren, Lode Vandevenne and Rich Geldreich.
-ASTC encoding was added by Wasim Abbas. zlib supercompression, HDR, 422 and depth/stencil format support were added by  Mátyás Császár and Daniel Rákos of RasterGrid who also greatly improved the robustness of the library.
+ASTC encoding was added by Wasim Abbas of ARM. zlib supercompression, HDR, 422 and depth/stencil format support were added by Mátyás Császár and Daniel Rákos of RasterGrid who also greatly improved the robustness of the library.

 The libKTX tests are also the work of Mark Callow with some contributions borrowed from Sascha Willems' Vulkan examples and use Sam Lantinga's libSDL for portability.

 `ktx` and all its commands and the CTS for it were developed by Mátyás Császár and Daniel Rákos of RasterGrid under contract from The Khronos Group, Inc.

 The CLI for `ktx` and its commands was designed by Alexey Knyazev.